architech-boards/pengwyn-documentation/source/faq.rst

 What is the password for user root?
 -----------------------------------

-By default, Ubuntu 12.04 32bit comes with no password defined for **roor** user, to set it run the following
+By default, Ubuntu 12.04 32bit comes with no password defined for **root** user, to set it run the following
 command:

 .. host::